Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-4.md

 The party has a discussion about what their long terms goals are.
 ~~~
+Tezzaran: Damacos asked us to help with the hunt tomorrow, and I didn't want to commit us. to a acasue.
+What are all of our objectives/goals?

 G'rung: Wants to find out who took us and why?
 Find them, we talk them and kill them.
 Bastion: I require a large library. for a pupose larger than this
 Oriaanna: Was interested in visitng this part of the world.
 She works for troubled individuals in her city, currently on an ambassadorial role.